|

 Brockville, ON

-Sara has a BFA from the University of Wisconsin-Madison and an MFA from
+Sara has a BFA from the University of Wisconsin-Madison

-the Nova Scotia College of Art and Design University.
-She has been actively
+and an MFA from the Nova Scotia College of Art and Design

-in Canada, the USA and England.
+work is collected in Canada, the USA and England.

-“ How do the small pleasures of our current lives, our ideals and
+“ How do the small pleasures of our current lives, our

-emotions all look in comparison to the weighty concept of death?
-The seriousness
+ideals and emotions all look in comparison to the weighty

-and absoluteness of death nearly eclipses the relevance of these "small
+death nearly eclipses the relevance of these "small

-things", yet, when these ideas are put into object form they gain
+things", yet, when these ideas are put into object form

-power.
-The longevity of objects gives us the ability to communicate with
+they gain power.
+The longevity of objects gives us the

-wondrous" or "aren't you glad our society has evolved?"
+or "aren't you glad our society has evolved?"

 |